saiadityaurumu53/Resume_AI_Assistant_Project/README.md

 7. pip install faiss-cpu

-## Instructions to use the project:
+## Steps of how to use the project
 Part I: RAG Architecture instructions:
 1. After starting the Streamlit application you can upload your resume in the file upload section in the PDF format.
 2. Hit the Train button and you can also see the chunks in which the Resume is divided into and trained in the Vector Database of FAISS